What is your brand?

 E-commerce branding doesn’t end once your customers hit “purchase.”
 There are still steps you can take to ensure they remember your product.
 Sometimes it comes down to how you choose to send that product out into the world.

 The right custom printed tape can let you share your logo and messaging while also making sure your product arrives safely and securely.
 It shows customers you care about how your packaging looks and how their products arrive.
+With custom printed tapes ranging from PVC and polypropylene to custom paper tape there are options for every budget and brand.

 If you think custom printed tape is right for your brand, contact Phoenix Tape.
 We’ve spent more than 30 years helping companies like yours increase their brand awareness.